• What is iCalendar?

 To add the FoDR Programme to the Calendar application on your device, you will need to “Subscribe” to it, by adding the address of the iCalendar file on the FODR website to the settings of your Calendar application.
 The exact details on how to subscribe to iCalendar is dependent on the Calendar application in use.

-The address of the iCalendar file on the FoDR website is as follows:
+The URL of the iCalendar file on the FoDR website is as follows:

 The iCal standard is primarily intended to be used to transfer information on appointments, meetings etc., and is particularly designed to assist with the time-management of teams of individuals.
 As a consequence, all entries have to specify a start and end time.
 Our program has start times, but the expected end time is not something that we include in our programme.
 To get around this, the iCal data generated by the FoDR webserver assumes an average speed of 2mph to determine an end date & time for each entry.